QuadSpinner/Gaea-Docs/documentation/Properties.md

 You can optionally turn on the manual node update for all nodes if you prefer, by turning off **Automatically apply Node Modifications** in the @Preferences.
 If the setting is turned on, which is the default, only Heavy nodes will require manual updates.

 #  Post Processing
-The Post Process tab sits right under the Properties, and provides quick access to common functions.
-There is a limited set of common functions; more will be added once certain under-the-hood changes are complete.
+The Post Process tab sits right under the Properties and provides quick access to common functions.

 You can use Autolevel and Influence to control your node without having to add a second node.
 This will help you keep your graph clean.